Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Hangqi.md

 ### 2025-06-05 got scoreBox working; beautified queue
 The scoreBox now shows the score, level, and number of lines cleared.
 The queue now looks a bit better.

+### 2025-06-06 added restart key
+Press r to restart; only active when game is over.